simonehagey/orbdot/docs/source/example_rv_trends.rst

 The best-fit parameter values are shown, with uncertainties derived from the 68% confidence intervals, as well as other useful information about the model fit.
 Notice how the instrument-dependent free parameters, ``"v0"`` and ``"jit"``, were automatically split into different variables for each data source.

-Though the Bayesian evidences for the two models, ``log(Z) = -161.6`` and ``log(Z) = -161.7``, are indistinguishable, the result of the eccentric orbit fit are consistent with that of a circular orbit.
+Though the Bayesian evidences for the two models, ``log(Z) = -161.6`` and ``log(Z) = -161.7``, are indistinguishable, the result of the eccentric orbit fit is consistent with that of a circular orbit.
 This finding is consistent with the results from both :cite:author:`Bonomo2017` and :cite:author:`Knutson2014`.

 Next, we will focus on the circular orbit model for HAT-P-4 b, this time including the long-term linear and quadratic trends with the ``"dvdt"`` and ``"ddvdt"`` parameters (Models 3 and 4):